featured image

 How do you calculate maternity pay?

-For eligible employees, Statutory Maternity Pay (SMP) lasts up to 39 weeks, including a 6-week period receiving 90% of your average pay, followed by a further 33 weeks of whichever is less out of 90% of your average pay, or £156.66 a week.
+For eligible employees, Statutory Maternity Pay (SMP) lasts up to 39 weeks, including a 6-week period receiving 90% of your average pay, followed by a further 33 weeks of whichever is less out of 90% of your average pay, or £184.03 a week (for 2024/25).
 Each of these figures is before tax.

 In addition to Statutory Maternity Pay, you may be entitled to contractual maternity pay, which is determined by individual organisations and included in employment contracts.
 For information on contractual maternity pay, you should check your employment contract or consult your payroll or HR team.